 Sketchier pen drawing often leads to a more organic and naturalistic artwork, whereas using solid outlines can give your artwork more of a stylized design element.

 When using watercolor paint, it is good practice to start with light washes over your subject matter and gradually build up the color.
 Using layers of watercolor wash will help you deepen your shadow areas and create areas of interest in your painting.

 Yes, you can.
 Micron pens are permanent and archival and don’t bleed when painted over with watercolor.
 Give your pen drawing a couple of minutes to completely dry before you paint over it.

 If there is a lot of pigment in the watercolor you are using then it is impossible to erase the pencil from underneath it.

-I would suggest using a kneadable eraser to remove the majority of the pencil outline or mark before you begin painting over it with your watercolor paint.
-The reason I recommend using a kneadable eraser is become you can gently dab away the pencil mark without too much force and you have more control over that you are removing.
+I would suggest using a kneadable eraser to remove most of the pencil outline or mark before you begin painting over it with watercolor paint.

 How do you fix a mistake in watercolor?

 Always have a sheet of kitchen paper towel or tissue close by.
 If you have added too much of a color, or too much water, it is quite easy to blot it off the paper by gently and quickly touching the area with your paper towel/ tissue.

 Yes.
 This is a combination that works really well because gouache and watercolor are from the same family of paints.

 What materials do I need to paint my own pen and ink watercolor flowers?